| Azad Sharma

 This week we sat down with Dr. Margaret Lobo, founder of the Otakar Kraus Music Trust (OKMT) and learnt about how losing her singing voice through illness and learning to find it again, inspired her to work with others to find theirs.
 She told us about her journey, her greatest influences, and what’s next for the OKMT.

-Dr Margaret Lobo was born in a large family of seven siblings in Vancouver.
-She grew up in the depression after the First World War.
+Dr Margaret Lobo was born in 1941 in a large family of seven siblings in Vancouver.
+She grew up in a Canada still experiencing the effects of the depression after the First World War.
 From the age of three Margaret’s family took notice of her singing voice.
 She began singing in school at the age of eleven.
 Once she finished high-school she went on to win music competitions.
 Margaret’s early success as a singer enabled her to tour around the east coast of Canada and she was described as ‘the golden voice of Canada’.
 But tragedy struck when she contracted polio on a journey to Seattle for an audition.
 Overnight, aged 19, Margaret lost her voice and the promise of a singing career.

 Following this, she went to England to visit her great aunt and found work in London.
 One fateful day, Margaret was walking down Piccadilly where she was recognised by a man who was conducting the Canadian Opera.
 He told her that he was performing at Sadler’s Wells and asked her to come and sing for him.
 Despite not using her singing voice at all in the seven years since her illness, Margaret went to Sadler’s Wells that evening.
 After hearing the condition of Margaret’s voice, the conductor said “there is only one man I know of who can help you”.
 That man was Otakar Kraus, the namesake behind Margaret’s work as a music therapist.